You’ve started a blog! Yeah! I remember that feeling myself!

 You need to be realistic with your goals.
 While you can make money, it can take 12 – 18 months before you see consistent income.
 It will not happen overnight.

 Make sure your goals are attainable and not so out of reach you can never get them.
-Rather than set a goal of making $10,000 a month, aim for $2,000 a month by month nine, $5,000 by 12 months, etc.
+Rather than set a goal of making $10,000 a month, aim for $2,000 a month within six months, $5,000 by 12 months, etc.

 Goals are great.
 But they need to be realistic.